 As a general rule, commercial real estate investment returns are made over the long run.
 In fact, the typical investment holding period for a commercial property usually ranges from five to ten years.
-While this may be great for investment returns, it can also introduce a risk that certain aspects of a property can become obsolete over that time period.
+While this holding period may be great for investment returns, it can also introduce a risk that certain aspects of a property can become obsolete over that time period.

 At First National Realty Partners, we invest a significant amount of resources in the pre-purchase due diligence process to minimize the risk of obsolescence in our investments.
 To learn more about our current investment offerings, click here.

-What is Obsolescence?
+What is Functional Obsolescence?

-Commercial real estate becomes “economically obsolete” when it loses value due to some external factor such as a traffic pattern change, construction noise, or the construction of an undesirable property type like a sewer treatment plant.
+Commercial real estate becomes “economically obsolete” when it loses value due to some external factor, such as a traffic pattern change, construction noise, or the construction of an undesirable property type like a sewer treatment plant.

-For example, we specialize in the purchase and management of grocery store anchored shopping centers.
+For example, FNRP specializes in the purchase and management of grocery store anchored shopping centers.
 One of the things that we look for in potential real estate investment properties is a signalized intersection and/or a dedicated turn lane into the property.
 Suppose that we found a property with this feature and bought it.
 But, three years into our investment, the city decided – for whatever reason – that the signalized intersection needed to go away.
 Such a change would be economic obsolescence, making it more difficult for shoppers to access our property, which in turn means it could become less desirable to potential tenants.
 In a worst case scenario, vacancy rises and the property loses value.

 In most cases, a property owner has no control over economic obsolescence.
 But, they can be aware of its existence and take proactive steps to avoid it if they see it happening.
 In the scenario above, we could check city plans prior to purchase.
 Or, once we become aware of a proposed change, we could be proactive in reaching out to city officials to voice our opposition to the planned change.